WilliamTjonndal/IT3212/assignment4/Group 25.md

 All our chosen clustering algorithms had very similar visualizations, but the differences are more clear when looking at the clustering metrics.
 Fuzzy C-means had the best performance, reaching a silhouette score of 0.647 and a Davies-Bouldin index of 0.500.
 This is a slight performance increase from K-means, and a larger jump from GMM.
 Part of the reason for this result is likely that both silhouette score and Davies-Bouldin index favor centroid-based clustering, as they both rely on euclidian distance, favoring compact spherical clusters.
 Both metrics are still valid metrics for GMM and some of the easier to understand among clustering metrics.
 They also have the advantage of being possible to measure for all our chosen clustering algorihtms, which isn't the case for all metrics.

-It's also important to remember that fuzzy C-means and GMM has the additional advantage of giving points membership values instead of placing them only on one cluster, which we think make both of these algorightms a better fit for our use case than K-means, even if looking at the clustering metrics, it has better performance than GMM.
+It's also important to remember that fuzzy C-means and GMM has the additional advantage of giving points membership values instead of placing them only on one cluster, which we think make both of these algorithms a better fit for our use case than K-means.

 We can also see the top features contributing to the selection of clusters by each algorithm.
-The results here are very similar to eachother, mainly focusing on categories like `data_channel_is_world` and `LDA_00`.
+The results here are very similar to each other, mainly focusing on categories like `data_channel_is_world` and `LDA_00`.
 The weights for each feature is different between the algorithms, but there are no major changes.

 A lot of the similarity here likely come from how the original features were translated into princial components when doing PCA, and you might see a more varied set of contributiong features if using the base data.
 Even if the results are very similar and mostly using the same few features to base a data point's cluster on, this actually fits very well for our use case.
 Splitting articles mainly by categories and topics makes the most sense to create a useful recommendation algorithm.
 Had our results been that clusters were mainly decided by `shares` and similar features, this would probably not show users articles they are as interested in as with our current main clustering factors.

 From looking at our performance metrics, we chose to select fuzzy C-means as our preferred clustering algorithm for this dataset.
-After selecting our preferred clustering algorithml, we took a look at some of the data points most confidentally placed in each cluster to see how similar they were.
+After selecting our preferred clustering algorithm, we took a look at some of the data points most confidently placed in each cluster to see how similar they were.
 The top 10 contributing features for 5 points in each cluster can be seen in figure #.
 It's clear from the points that the clustering has worked well, placing data points in clusters along with other points that are very similar to them in multiple columns.

 <p align="center">
 <img src="task2/img/fcm_examples.png" width="800"/><br>